Backway´s Physical Therapy, PLLC

 Specialties:

 Marti "walks her talk" when it comes to the importance of staying physically active.
-She is an avid runner (trail running, half-marathons, 5 and 10K runs) and swimmer, as well as a ballroom dancer and dance instructor, specializing in teaching ballroom basics to middle school students, teens and adults.
+She is an avid runner and swimmer, and to maintain bone strength and quality, strength trainer.

 She has been helping people of all ages regain mobility since 1992.
-She's a native of the San Diego, California area, but has had the luck to live in Vancouver, British Columbia; Boston, Massachusetts; Chesapeake, Virginia; Guantanamo Bay, Cuba; and Twentynine Palms, California, before finding her true home in Prescott.
+She's a native of the San Diego, California area, but has had the luck to live in Vancouver, British Columbia; Boston, Massachusetts; Chesapeake, Virginia; Guantanamo Bay, Cuba; and Twentynine Palms, California, before finding a home in Prescott.

 Marti has served residents of the Prescott area since 1998, working at Yavapai Regional Medical Center before joining Backway's Physical Therapy in 2004.

-Hobbies: Running, swimming, sailing, ballroom dancing, sewing, knitting, reading, travel
+Hobbies: Running, swimming, sailing, strength training, sewing, knitting, reading, travel

 Community or Professional Service: